Nan-1123/Urinary-Metabolite-discrimination-model-of-Violent-Behavior/README.md

 `Synthetic_Violence_Input_Dataset.xlsx` contains 246 entirely synthetic records: 115 records coded as non-violent and 131 records coded as violent behavior.
 The dataset was generated from the aggregate distributions reported in Table 1 of the associated study.
 It does not contain information from, represent, or permit reconstruction of any participant.

+In the reported analysis, participant-matched sociodemographic variables and the metabolomic features provided in Supplemental_Metabolomic_Data.xlsx were jointly used as model inputs; the synthetic sociodemographic dataset provided here is intended only to illustrate the input structure and should not be combined row-wise with the real metabolomic data.
 The workbook illustrates the expected sociodemographic input structure.
-It does not contain measured metabolomic data and therefore cannot reproduce the numerical results reported in the article.
+It therefore cannot reproduce the numerical results reported in the article.

 ## Data availability